Privacy

 How We Use Information

-• To respond to inquiries, schedule discovery calls, prepare assessments, and provide safer-home, remodeling, power readiness, security, automation, and care plan information.
+• To respond to inquiries, review estimate requests, schedule project conversations, and provide repair, remodeling, generator, lighting, maintenance, and property-service information.

-• To create written scopes, project recommendations, assessment reports, budget ranges, and family-facing planning materials.
+• To create written scopes, project recommendations, budget ranges, photo records, and planning materials.

-• To coordinate with licensed trade partners and vetted project professionals when a requested scope requires specialized or licensed work.
+• To coordinate with suppliers, trade professionals, project partners, and property contacts when a requested scope requires specialized work.

 • To improve website performance, advertising, local SEO, client communication, service quality, and follow-up experience.